third774/ng-bootstrap-form-validation/README.md

 ### Basics
 ng-bootstrap-form-validation works by using the `form-group` Bootstrap class on your divs as component selector, and projecting the content into a component which handles form validation feedback for you.

+The `has-error` and `has-success` classes are automatically added or removed to your `form-group` based on whether or not the input is valid, and is both `touched` and `dirty`.

+Validation messages appear when an input is `dirty`, `touched`, and has errors.

+Submitting the form will iterate over all controls and mark them as `touched` and `dirty` to provide feedback to the user.
+Additionally, there is a `validSubmit` event on forms which you can bind to instead of `submit` to only fire off when the form is actually valid.

 Built-in Angular validators such as `Validators.required` work out of the box without any additional markup in your template.

 `basic-example.component.ts`